-The Body Of UPenn Student Blaze Bernstein Was Found In Brush In OC Park
+The Body Of UPenn Student #BlazeBernstein Was Found In Brush In OC Park

 — FOX 29 (@FOX29philly) January 10, 2018

-Gideon and Jeanne Bernstein, parents of Blaze Bernstein gave a statement at a press conference after they were notified that their son’s body was found.
+Gideon and Jeanne Bernstein, parents of Blaze Bernstein, gave a statement at a press conference after they were notified that their son’s body was found.

 “We have just learned that the O.C.
 Sheriff’s Department and coroner’s office has confirmed our family’s worst fears and have positively identified our son Blaze’s body.
 Our family is devastated by the news.
 We – like so many of you around the world – love Blaze and wanted nothing more than his safe return.”